 13. Working Title Burger Bar

-Served with a side of golden crispy fries, Working Title serves up indulgent halal burgers that include the likes of the Baconator (S$18.90) which features a juicy home-ground beef patty, beef bacon, Colby Jack and luscious caramelised onions as well as the ridiculously over-the-top triple-decker Tower of Power (S$25.90) which also has a crusty chunk of rosti.
+Working Title serves up indulgent halal burgers that include the likes of the Baconator (S$20/S$23) which features a juicy home-ground beef patty, beef bacon, Gouda and luscious caramelised onions.
+All burgers are served with a side of golden crispy fries.

-If youβre not a big fan of beef, then you can also go for the unique Black Sheep (S$19.60) that features a lamb patty, labneh, and pickled red dill onions all given the warm embrace of a jet-black charcoal bun.
+If you’re not a big fan of beef, then you can also go for the unique Black Sheep (S$19/S$22) that features a lamb patty, feta cheese, sumac onion and green harissa aioli, all which are given the warm embrace of a jet-black charcoal bun.

 783 North Bridge Road, Singapore 198751